ElenaChes/C-Graphics-Basic-3D-Interactive-Animation/README.md

 # Installation

 1. Run `Graphics Final.exe` or compile `Graphics Final.sln` via Visual Studio.

-2. Raw code file is in Graphics Final->Final.c
+Raw code file is in Graphics Final/Final.c.

 > You might need to find a glut32.dll to download off the internet<br>if your pc doesn't have it already.